 When the State budget is not adopted on time, basic appropriations and the categorical funding portion of each district's State funding are affected differently.
 Under the rule of White v.
 Davis (also referred to as Jarvis v.
-Connell), a State Court of Appeal decision reached in 2002, there is no constitutional mandate for appropriations to school districts without an adopted budget or emergency appropriation, and funds for State programs cannot be disbursed by the State Controller until that time unless the expenditure is (i) authorized by a continuing appropriation found in statute, (ii) mandated by the Constitution (such as appropriations for salaries of elected state officers), or (iii) mandated by federal law (such as payments to State workers at no more than minimum wage).
+Connell), a State Court of Appeal decision reached in 2002, there is no constitutional mandate for appropriations to school districts without an adopted budget or emergency appropriation, and funds for State programs cannot be disbursed by the State Controller until that time unless the expenditure is (i) authorized by a continuing appropriation found in statute, (ii) mandated by the State Constitution (such as appropriations for salaries of elected State officers), or (iii) mandated by federal law (such as payments to State workers at no more than minimum wage).
 The State Controller has consistently stated that basic State funding for schools is continuously appropriated by statute, but that special and categorical funds may not be appropriated without an adopted budget.
-The Controller has posted guidance as to what can and cannot be paid during a budget impasse at its website: www.sco.ca.gov.
+The State Controller has posted guidance as to what can and cannot be paid during a budget impasse at its website www.sco.ca.gov.
+Neither the District nor the Underwriters take responsibility for the continued accuracy of this internet address or for the accuracy, completeness or timeliness of information posted there, and such information is not incorporated herein by reference.
 Should the Legislature fail to pass the budget or emergency appropriation before the start of any fiscal year, the District might experience delays in receiving certain expected revenues.
-The District is authorized to borrow temporary funds to cover its annual cash flow deficits, and as a result of the White decision, the District might find it necessary to increase the size or frequency of its cash flow borrowings, or to borrow earlier in the fiscal year.
-The District does not expect the White decision to have any long-term effect on its operating budgets.

 Aggregate State Education Funding.
 The Proposition 98 guaranteed amount for education is based on prior-year funding, as adjusted through various formulas and tests that take into account State proceeds of taxes, local property tax proceeds, school enrollment, per-capita personal income, and other factors.
 The State's share of the guaranteed amount is based on State general fund tax proceeds and is not based on the general fund in total or on the State budget.
 The local share of the guaranteed amount is funded from local property taxes.
 The total guaranteed amount varies from year to year and throughout the stages of any given fiscal year's budget, from the Governor's initial budget proposal to actual expenditures to post-year-end revisions, as better information regarding the various factors becomes available.
-Over the long run, the guaranteed amount will increase as enrollment and per capita personal income grow.
+Over the long run, the guaranteed amount is expected to increase as enrollment and per capita personal income grow.